Unreal Tournament 3

 Unreal Tournament 3 (UT3) is a first-person arena shooter video game developed by Epic Games and published by Midway Games.
-Part of the Unreal franchise, it is the fourth game in the Unreal Tournament series, and the eighth and final game overall; its name is in reflection of the game being the first in the franchise to use Unreal Engine 3.
-It was released on November 19, 2007, for Microsoft Windows, December 10 for the PlayStation 3, and on July 3, 2008, for the Xbox 360.
+Part of the Unreal franchise, it is the fourth game in the Unreal Tournament series, and the eighth game of the franchise overall.
+Its title refers to the game being the first in the franchise to use Unreal Engine 3.
+It was released on November 19, 2007, for Microsoft Windows, December 10, 2007, for the PlayStation 3 in North America, and on July 3, 2008, for the Xbox 360 in Australia.
 OS X and Linux ports were planned, but they were eventually cancelled.
 A free-to-play version, entitled Unreal Tournament 3 X, was leaked in late 2022 and cancelled in the following year.

 Similar to its predecessors, Unreal Tournament 3 is primarily an online multiplayer title.
-There are eight modes, including Deathmatch, Capture the Flag, as well as modes like Duel, Warfare, Betrayal and Greed.
-In vehicle maps, the player is equipped with a hover board, which allows players to quickly traverse large maps and grapple onto other teammates' vehicles.
-The game's single-player campaign does not follow a plot based around the eponymous tournament, but rather a Necris attack that occurs on a colony on an unknown planet, releasing armed Kralls, a warlike race of aliens, on the humans.
+There are eight modes of play: Deathmatch, Team Deathmatch, Capture the Flag, Duel, Warfare, Vehicle Capture the Flag, Betrayal and Greed.
+In vehicle maps, the player is equipped with a hover board, which allows the player to quickly traverse large maps and grapple onto other teammates' vehicles.
+The game's single-player campaign does not follow a plot based around the eponymous tournament, but rather a Necris attack on the Twin Souls colony on Taryd, an Earth-like planet, which unleashes bloodthirsty Krall on the humans.

 The game received positive reviews from critics, and sold more than 1 million copies worldwide.

 Gameplay

-Similar to the prior entries of the series, the game is primarily an online multiplayer title offering several game modes, including large-scale Warfare, Capture the Flag, and Deathmatch.
+Similar to the prior entries in the series, the game is primarily an online multiplayer title offering several game modes, including large-scale Warfare, Capture the Flag, and Deathmatch.
 It also includes an extensive offline multiplayer game with an in-depth story, beginning with a simple tournament ladder and including team members with unique personalities.
 The following game modes are included: